-The content will vary according to chosen project and supervisor but should in all cases consist of a substantial piece of work that presents, uses and/or applies advanced mathematics.
-It is not expected to be work of such originality that any section of it is publishable, but it should include evidence of originality and critical ability in its compilation.
+The content will vary according to the chosen project and supervisor but should in all cases consist of a substantial piece of work that presents, uses and/or applies mathematics, statistics or a related discipline at an academic standard consistent with a Level 7 module.
+It is not expected for the work to be of such originality that any section of it is publishable, but the project should include evidence of originality and critical ability in its compilation.

 |Assessment type||Unit of assessment||Weighting|